-All eyes on Supreme Court: Will the Karnataka crisis come to an end?

-New Delhi, July 11: All eyes would be on the Supreme Court, when it hears a plea by the 10 rebel MLAs from Karnataka.
+SC tells Karnataka Speaker to decide on resignation by 6 pm today

+New Delhi, July 11: The Supreme Court has put the Karnataka Speaker on notice and asked him to decide on the resignations of the ten rebel MLAs by today.
+The court has asked the MLAs to meet the Speaker by 6 PM, while also ordering the Director General of Karnataka to provide adequate security to the legislators.

+While asking the Speaker to decide by today, the court also said that it would take a call on the matter by tomorrow.

-The MLAs moved the Supreme Court and in their petition they accused the speaker of abandoning his constitutional duty and say that he is deliberately delaying the acceptance of their resignations.
+The ten MLAs moved the Supreme Court and in their petition they accused the speaker of abandoning his constitutional duty and say that he is deliberately delaying the acceptance of their resignations.

 In their application they said that the Speaker has become incommunicado and due process of law relating to acceptance of resignation is being halted.